coderside/CoderSide/README.rst

  - Chain all the requests at the same place and build the result directly with all the promises returns by the WS API.
 The code would be a huge block hard to deal with it.
  - Use actors (Akka) to organize the WS calls and build the final result.

-Off course, I select the second one.
+Of course, I select the last one.
 Here how I design the actors model :